TraoreMorike/PicoGlitcher_v3-Phobos-/README.md

 # Architecture

+## Update

+14/11/2025 :

+- Added an array of user selectable shunt resistor on VDD Target.

+- Added a schmitt trigger with fast response for external triggering with an Oscilloscope or Logic Analyzer.

+- Added user selectable through jumper connection of crowbar mosfet on VDD_TARGET, this avoid the usage of the SMA connector.

+- Simplification of the glitching mode selection.
+Multiplex and Pulse Shapping glitching are now directly connected on VDD_TARGET power rail to avoid usage of the SMA connector (it is still for Pulse Shapping).

 ![PicoGlitcher v3 Architecture](Architecture/Architecture_PicoGlitcherv3.png)
 * 1x Micro USB Connector for host communication and updates.
 * 1x USB-C Connector (without data lines).